VIVA-LA-VIDA-Hellas/VIVA-LA-VIDA/README.md

 ### [Colour picker used](https://pinetools.com/image-color-picker)

-Using the data, we created a range where an object is detected as red or green
+Using the data, we created a range where an object is detected as red or green The full range that can be detected is min:0 , max:255
 ```python
     red_lower = np.array([0, 120, 70])
     red_upper = np.array([10, 255, 255])